 Diagnosing Skin Cancer

-Patients usually know their diagnosis before coming to the Skin Cancer Center.
-However, the latest diagnostic tests are available through the Skin Cancer Center if additional information is needed.
+Patients usually know their diagnosis before seeing our skin cancer specialists.
+However, the latest diagnostic tests are available if additional information is needed.
 Some of these tests include:

 - Lymphatic mapping with sentinel lymph node biopsy